The Law and Society Trust

+The Law & Society Trust (LST) is a not-for-profit organisation engaged in legal research, advocacy and human rights documentation.
+It is headquartered at No. 102/3, Bars Place, Colombo 00700, Sri Lanka.
+LST was founded in 1982 by the late Dr Neelan Tiruchelvam under the Trusts Ordinance.
+It was incorporated in 1992 under the Companies Act No. 17 of 1982 and has since re-registered as required by law under the new Companies Act No. 07 of 2007 with Registration No. GA 648.

 Mission

-The Trust is concerned with the consideration and improvement of professional skills within the legal community.
-The Law and Society Trust has taken a leading role in promoting co-operation between government and society within South Asia on questions relating to human rights, democracy and minority protection and has participated in initiatives to develop a global intellectual and policy agenda.
+To utilize rights-based strategies in research, documentation and advocacy, and to promote the full realization of the rule of law, justiciability of rights and public accountability.

 Activities

 The Trust designs activities and programmes, and commissions studies and publications, which have attempted to make the law play a more meaningful role within the society.
 The Trust also utilises law as a resource in the battle against underdevelopment and poverty and is involved in the organization of a series of programmes to improve access to the mechanisms of justice, as well as programmes aimed at members of the legal community, to use the law as a tool for social change.
 These include publications, workshops, seminars and symposia.